-I’ve taken tons of blogging courses on topics from social media to SEO.
+I’ve taken tons of blogging courses on topics from social media, to the back-end setup for WordPress, to SEO strategy.
 These are the ones I recommend:

 - For beginners starting a blog or website, Super Star Blogging by Nomadic Matt is a good overview of everything all in one place.
 (From choosing a blog name, to setting up your website, to social media, guest posting, working with companies, and more.)
 If you’re overwhelmed, this is much better than getting lost on Youtube looking for answers!